Abies procera: Uses

 The Paiute used the foliage to treat coughs and colds.

 The superior light and strong wood was recognized early by loggers, who called it "larch" to avoid conflating it with inferior firs.
 The wood is used for specialized applications such as ladders, general structural purposes and paper manufacture.
 It may have been used for the frames of the Royal Air Force's Mosquito bombers during World War II.

 David Douglas sent noble fir seeds to Britain in 1830, introducing it to horticulturalists.
 It is a popular and favored Christmas tree.
-The prostrate grey cultivar A. procera (Glauca Group) 'Glauca Prostrata' has gained the Royal Horticultural Society's Award of Garden Merit.
+The prostrate gray cultivar A. procera (Glauca Group) 'Glauca Prostrata' has gained the Royal Horticultural Society's Award of Garden Merit.

+Noble fir has become naturalized in Britain (particularly in Scotland) and Denmark.